 | Best for beginners with | High traffic, low time | Low traffic, willingness to create quality content |

-The 5-Step High Ticket Affiliate Marketing System
+What Is The 5-Step High Ticket Affiliate Marketing System?

 Step 2: Build trust-first content (not sales content)

 This is where most beginners get high ticket wrong.
 They try to sell directly.
-They create content that reads like an advertisement.
-Buyers researching a $500 purchase do not want to be sold to — they want to be educated.
+They write like advertisers.

-The content types that work best for high ticket:
+The content types that work best:

 - Comparison guides: “X vs. Y — Which Is Better for Beginners?”

 - Case studies: Documenting your own experience or results.
-Authenticity converts.

 Step 3: Drive targeted traffic with SEO and AI